-Kids’ Theater in the DMV: What’s On Stage + Real Reviews
+Upcoming Children’s Theater in the DMV + Real Reviews

 It's Opening Night & You're Invited

-There are SO many venues that host kids’ theater & musical performances throughout DC, Maryland and Virginia.
-From holiday productions to seasonal shows and concerts, this listing will be continuously updated with reviews of current shows in kids’ theater that we’ve attended & upcoming performances to check out.
+There are SO many venues that host children’s theater & musical performances throughout DC, Maryland and Northern Virginia.
+From holiday productions to seasonal shows and concerts, this listing will be continuously updated with reviews of current shows in children’s theater that we’ve attended & upcoming performances to check out.

-That being said, the lists of current and upcoming kids’ theatre performances will be reviewed and updated on a regular basis; however, things can change at any moment.
-Please make sure to click the links and confirm performance details.
+Note: The lists of current and upcoming children’s theater performances will be reviewed and updated on a monthly basis; however, things can change at any moment.
+Be sure to click the links and confirm performance details prior to heading out!

-Affiliate links lead to Fever and are noted.
-I earn a commission from tickets sold.
 I don’t get paid to do reviews.
-Liv really enjoys theatre, so we go!
+My daughter really enjoys theatre, so we go!

 Coming to the Stage